-At the end of this visit, you will be given study medications to be taken twice daily during Intervention Phase 1.
+You will then be asked to start study medications to be taken twice daily during.

+Intervention Phase 1:

-~1 week phone call: We will call you after approximately 1 week to see how you are doing.
+~1 week phone call: We will call you approximately 1 week after starting study medications to see how you are doing and to discuss foods that we would like you to avoid during the study.
 If you are feeling well, we will then increase the dose to three times a day.
-Medication should be taken with food.
+The medication can be taken with food.
 If you are having side effects, we may ask you to come into our research center for us to see you.
-We will ask you to take study medications for approximately 4 weeks.
+If you are on certain medications, such as potassium-sparing diuretics (water pills) and have impaired kidney function, we may also check your blood after about a week on the increased dose of study medication to make sure your electrolytes are okay.
+We will ask you to take study medications for approximately 6 weeks.

-Visit 2: This visit will occur approximately 4 weeks after your first visit.
+Visit 2: This visit will occur approximately 6 weeks after your first visit.
 Please plan on this visit to last from 8 am - 5 pm.

-Please arrive in the morning before taking your morning dose of study medication.
+Please arrive in the morning before taking your morning dose of study medication and before you have eaten.
 We will place an IV in your arm and check the levels in your blood.
+We will also be collecting RNA (ribonucleic acid) from your blood.
+RNA is a genetic material that has a major role in making proteins.
+Proteins are the building blocks of your body, cells, and organs.
+We are interested to see how the study medication affects your RNA, and if your RNA might predict your body's response to the study medication.
 We will also collect another saliva and urine sample.
 We will then give you a light breakfast with your morning dose of study medication.
-We will then ask you about side effects.
-We will then ask you to perform some of the study procedures.
-About two hours after you have taken the study medication, we will check your blood levels from your IV and collect another spit sample.
-We will then ask you to perform the rest of the study procedures, as listed below.
+We will then ask you about side effects and a study team member will talk to you about your diet again.
+We will also perform cognitive assessment that will test some aspects of your brain function for 30 minutes.
+About two hours after you have taken the study medication, we will check your blood levels from your IV and collect another spit and urine sample.
+We will then ask you to perform the study procedures again, as listed below.